Skip to Main Content

 Microscope image shows bone marrow of a patient with acute myeloid leukemia

-In AML, signs and symptoms may include:
+Signs and symptoms of AML may include:

 • Fever